-It is clearly stated in the rules that the calling of the game is vested in the Referee and it is his duty to call the play and the score during the game in the absence of a Scorer i. whether the ball was a good return, i.e. up or in court;
+It is clearly stated in the rules that the calling of the game is vested in the Referee and it is his duty to call the play and the score during the game in the absence of a Scorer.

 He needs good eyesight because he needs to make decisions on whether the ball was in or out of court, whether the ball bounced twice or was up or down on the front wall.
 Concentration is also a necessary requirement because the Referee has to watch the ball on every shot in every rally throughout the match.